vippsas/vipps-report-api/vipps-report-api-faq.md

 ## How can I get the details for a payment I see in my bank?

+**Please note:** The payout from Vipps MobilePay to the merchant is the balance at the time of the payout.
+The sum in the payont, which is what the merchant sees in the bank, does not contain specific payments - it is simply the balance at the time the payout was made.

 The payout details can be found with the `/funds` endpoint, either under date or using the feed.
 Match the settlement id in the bank with `pspReference`.